How much house can you afford?

 2. Put down at least 20% on a conventional loan.
 If you can buy the house cash, even better.
 There are many home loan programs that will allow less than 20% down.
 There is nothing wrong with these programs, they just may not be in your best long term financial interest.
 When you purchase a home with less than 20% down, you will likely be required to pay for PMI insurance.
 This insurance covers the lender's losses in the event that you default on the loan.
 Costs vary of course, but PMI for the $400k house above might run in the $250-$300/month range.
 That's a lot for insurance to cover someone else's risk.
 Under some loans, you will be able to stop PMI payments once the loan balance becomes less than 80% of the value of the home.
 Some loans require you to pay PMI for a number of years regardless of your balance.
 If you don't put down 20%, make sure you understand your PMI requirements.

 3. Finance for a 15 year timeframe (not 30).
 There are two reasons for this guideline.
 The simplest is the cost of interest.
-Even at today's low rates (e.g. 3.25%) the interest on a home can be significant.
+Even at a low rate (e.g. 3.25%) the interest on a home can be significant.
 The $400k home mentioned earlier would accrue $226k in interest over 30 years.
 Over a 15 year note, the interest would be $105k.
 That's a difference of $121k on a $400k purchase.
 The second reason is setting yourself up to be debt free.
 It is very advantageous to be debt free by the time you retire.
 Even if you are younger than 35 and not worried about retirement yet, think about what you could do with no house payment.

 Home ownership can be a great blessing.